00

 1. Provide excellent customer service to ensure your existing customers can keep buying from you.
 Your current customers are the key to acquiring new customers.

 2. Cross-selling and upselling help you lead customers to purchase related or higher-priced items.
-Consider personalized product recommendations, bundle deals, and targeted email campaigns.
+Consider personalized product recommendations, bundle deals, and targeted email campaigns—and don't forget to add a DKIM record to ensure your emails are delivered securely.

 3. If your business offers subscription services, consider solving adjacent customer pain points or offering subscription boxes or exclusive memberships.